-Today, I will take to Lerna, a place with a long history, in Greece of corse, where the gods lay.
+Today, I will take to Lerna, a place with a long history, in Greece, of course, where the gods lay.

 We can see a nice ancient archeological site, called The house of tiles, but before let’s go on the road of history.
-Lerna was considered the gate to underworld.
+Lerna was considered the gate to Underworld.
 In this region used to be a lake and some springs.
-The secret of the springs was given to Amymore, daughter of Danaus, by Poseidon himself.
-According to geographer Strabo the springs were considered healing waters.
-The lake that vanished in time, was long ago the gate to the Underworld, heroes could gain access to the Underworld, but for the mortals the lake was perilous.
+The secret of the springs was given to Anymore, daughter of Danaus, by Poseidon himself.
+According to geographer Strabo, the springs were considered healing waters.
+The lake that vanished in time was long ago the gate to the Underworld, heroes could gain access to the Underworld, but for the mortals, the lake was perilous.
 In this lake was the lair of the Lernaean Hydra, the snake with many heads.
-She was the gate keeper of the Underworld.
-There were offerings made for the gate keeper.
+She was the gatekeeper of the Underworld.
+There were offerings made for the gatekeeper.

-Dionysus, was summoned as son of the Bull with a strange archaic trumpet, while a lamb was cast into the waters of Lerna, as an offering for the Lernaean Hydra.
+Dionysus was summoned as a son of the Bull with a strange archaic trumpet.
+A lamb was cast into the waters of Lerna as an offering for the Lernaean Hydra.

-Lernaean Hydra had many heads, and if you would have cut one, two would grow instead of one.
-The Lerna Gate keeper of the Underworld was slayed by Heracles, as his second labor.
+Lernaean Hydra had many heads, and if you had cut one, two would grow instead of one.
+The Lerna Gatekeeper of the Underworld was slain by Heracles as his second labor.

-In the same region as I said earlier is an archeological site, called The House of Tiles, the structure dates from early Helladic II period (2500-2300 BC), probably was an administrative center or a proto-palace for the elite, the exact function remains unknown.
+As I said earlier, in the same region is an archeological site called The House of Tiles.
+The structure dates from the Early Helladic II period (2500-2300 BC), probably was an administrative center or a proto-palace for the elite.
+The exact function remains unknown.

-The house was a massive rectangular two stories high with a roofed balcony upstairs.
-The name comes from the baked clay tiles found in its ruins, might be also the earliest roof tiles known.
+The house was a massive rectangular two-story-high with a roofed balcony upstairs.
+The name comes from the baked clay tiles found in its ruins, also known as the earliest roof tiles.
 Let’s have a walk inside.

 The pictures are not mine.
-I hope you enjoyed!
+I hope you enjoyed it!